Snown415/Snow-Books/README.md

 ' * ' - Work in progress
 ' ~ ' - Finished

+!
+Snowbooks is currently being merged with a JavaFX foundation to create v2 of Snowbooks

 ### Main Features (Server):
 - Secure accounts and simple Username/Password registration. ~
 - Password encrpytion. ~